Drop Exchange KL

 Drop Exchange Bar

 You might be wondering where the name “Drop Exchange” came from.
 “Drop” refers to the fluctuation in the stock market and also to a serve of whiskey.
-Being KL’s first Wall Street-themed bar, guests can view the drink prices from a stock-exchange board.
+Being KL’s first Wall Street-themed bar, guests can view the drink prices from a stock-exchange board, much like the Forex VPS.
 Prices go up when in high demand and vice versa.
 The best thing though is that if you download the app, you can “buy” a stock (drink), literally locking it in at that price for the rest of the evening (you can even bid from your home!).
 It’s a bit of fun and a great way to secure a value-for-money night out if you are savvy on your trades.